TezBaydu/Milestone-Project-2-Holiday/readme.md

 Contact auto response by email also required email JavaScript - Done with alert pop up too Below to show recommended places to see depending on buttons pressed. - Cards produced and styled / content and script Done Text links - done

-Figma updates to Tablet and mobile versions
-When clicking on Read less, to scroll back to initial (this) location for mobile version Investigate menu collapse so doesn't affect wider versions
+Investigate menu collapse so doesn't affect wider versions - Done Opacity to 0 on CSS

+ReadMe sheet to update
+Testing

 Mentor questions:
+When clicking on Read less, to scroll back to initial (this) location for mobile version - potentially not needed?
+All points completed